La La Larks: Biography

-La La Larks was formed in 2012 following the hiatus of School Food Punishment, a band in which both Yumi Uchimura and Ryo Eguchi were key members, Uchimura as their frontwoman, and Uchimura as their producer and support member, mainly handling keyboards, piano, and arrangement/programming during live shows and recordings.
+La La Larks was formed in 2012 following the hiatus of School Food Punishment, a band in which both Yumi Uchimura and Ryo Eguchi were key members, Uchimura as their frontwoman, and Eguchi as their producer and support member, mainly handling keyboards, piano, and arrangement/programming during live shows and recordings.
 The initial idea of a band began informally during a drinking session at Eguchi’s studio, where discussions about Uchimura’s solo performances led to the idea of assembling a group of musicians.
 Initially, the band was intended to support Uchimura’s solo project, but it evolved into a full-fledged project.
 Eguchi recruited Mitsui of The Youth and Lost In Time, a guitarist he considered essential, due to their prior collaboration in School Food Punishment.
 Turkey, a former drummer for Go!Go!7188, joined after his band disbanded, and he invited Kubota of Sads to complete the lineup.
 The band’s formation was driven by a shared desire to create music with close-knit collaborators, with Eguchi likening the band’s dynamic to a marriage built on mutual respect and creative synergy.
 The band’s name was chosen before a clear concept was defined, and the initial lineup was described as a "fluid" project, with the possibility of rotating vocalists.
 However, after their first live show, Uchimura found the experience invigorating and committed to the band, leading to its formal establishment.

 In the two years following their formation, La La Larks focused on grassroots efforts, prioritizing live performances and building a fanbase.
 They performed on a regular basis, appeared on local radio programs, and engaged in crowdfunding to produce records.
 Rather than rushing to release music, the band took a deliberate approach, creating demo tracks for pre-production and distributing them as bonuses with live show tickets.
 These demos gained traction when a radio director, familiar with Uchimura from her previous work, played them on J-Wave, boosting the band’s visibility.
 During this period, La La Larks also collaborated with other artists, providing a remix for Hitomi Azuma’s album and a song for Chiaki Kuriyama.
 These opportunities, secured through personal connections, allowed the band to expand their reach while maintaining a focus on authentic, process-driven activities.